Knowing what questions to ask a pest control company can save you time, money, and heartache. Don’t assume you can’t afford professional treatment.

 - Will they put pesticides or powders inside the walls or on furniture?

 - Do they use steam as part of the treatment?
 What do they steam?

-- Will the pesticides hurt your pests if they lick areas they have been applied?
+- Will the pesticides hurt your pets if they lick areas where they have been applied?